mozilla/seasponge/README.md

   - [Compass](http://compass-style.org/install/) >=0.12.2 `gem install compass`

 After forking and cloning the repository in the location of your choice run the following commands to install your [Node.js](http://nodejs.org/) and [Bower](http://bower.io/) dependencies.

+On Debian and Ubuntu-based platforms, the nodejs-legacy package must be installed along with nodejs and npm using apt-get in order to fix a naming conflict that will otherwise prevent some packages from building and running correctly, as explained in [/usr/share/doc/nodejs/README.Debian] (http://apt-browse.org/browse/ubuntu/trusty/universe/i386/nodejs/0.10.25~dfsg2-2ubuntu1/file/usr/share/doc/nodejs/README.Debian)

 ```bash
 npm install